ucb-bar/chipyard/docs/Advanced-Concepts/Debugging-RTL.rst

 Firesim Debugging
 ---------------------------
-Chisel printfs, asserts, Dromajo co-simulation, and waveform generation are also available in FireSim FPGA-accelerated simulation.
+Chisel printfs, asserts, Cospike co-simulation, and waveform generation are also available in FireSim FPGA-accelerated simulation.
 See the FireSim `documentation <https://docs.fires.im/en/latest/>`__ for more detail.